Meta-analysis: Generalized pairwise modelling framework

 An approach that has been tried since the late 1990s is the implementation of the multiple three-treatment closed-loop analysis.
 This has not been popular because the process rapidly becomes overwhelming as network complexity increases.
 Development in this area was then abandoned in favor of the Bayesian and multivariate frequentist methods which emerged as alternatives.
 Very recently, automation of the three-treatment closed loop method has been developed for complex networks by some researchers as a way to make this methodology available to the mainstream research community.
 This proposal does restrict each trial to two interventions, but also introduces a workaround for multiple arm trials: a different fixed control node can be selected in different runs.
 It also utilizes robust meta-analysis methods so that many of the problems highlighted above are avoided.
 Further research around this framework is required to determine if this is indeed superior to the Bayesian or multivariate frequentist frameworks.
 Researchers willing to try this out have access to this framework through a free software.

-Tailored meta-analysis
+Diagnostic test accuracy meta-analysis

-Another form of additional information comes from the intended setting.
-If the target setting for applying the meta-analysis results is known then it may be possible to use data from the setting to tailor the results thus producing a 'tailored meta-analysis'., This has been used in test accuracy meta-analyses, where empirical knowledge of the test positive rate and the prevalence have been used to derive a region in Receiver Operating Characteristic (ROC) space known as an 'applicable region'.
-Studies are then selected for the target setting based on comparison with this region and aggregated to produce a summary estimate which is tailored to the target setting.
+Diagnostic test accuracy (DTA) meta-analyses differ methodologically from those assessing intervention effects, as they aim to jointly synthesize pairs of sensitivity and specificity values.
+These parameters are typically analyzed using hierarchical models that account for the correlation between them and between-study heterogeneity.
+Two commonly used models are the bivariate random-effects model and the hierarchical summary receiver operating characteristic (HSROC) model.
+These approaches are recommended by the Cochrane Handbook for Systematic Reviews of Diagnostic Test Accuracy and are widely used in reviews of screening tests, imaging tools, and laboratory diagnostics.

+Beyond the standard hierarchical models, other approaches have been developed to address various complexities in diagnostic accuracy synthesis.
+These include methods that incorporate differences in threshold effects, account for covariates through meta-regression, or improve applicability by considering test setting and clinical variation.
+Some frameworks aim to adapt the synthesis to reflect intended use conditions more directly.
+These extensions are part of an evolving body of methodology that reflects growing experience in the field and increasing demands from clinical and policy decision-makers.